AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Line_Segment.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a line annotation
+// create a Line annotation
 controller.line({
     xAnchor: '2006-07-30',
     valueAnchor: 17.24,